InformaticsMatters/fragmentor/README.md

     $ ansible-playbook -i ec2.py site-db-server-configure_start-database.yaml -e @parameters
     $ ansible-playbook site-db-server-configure_create-database.yaml -e @parameters

+>   The Slurm compute instances may be incorrectly configured with regard to
+    available memory.
+You need to reset the slurm manager with the correct memory.

+The compute instances may be incorrectly configured with regard to memory.
+Run the `sinfo` command to see the `MEMORY` value.
+If it's `1` you need to fix them.

+    $ sinfo --exact --long -N
+    [...]
+    NODELIST              NODES PARTITION       STATE CPUS    S:C:T MEMORY TMP_DISK WEIGHT AVAIL_FE REASON
+    compute-dy-m4large-1      1  compute*        idle 2       2:1:1      1        0      1 dynamic, none
+    compute-dy-m4large-2      1  compute*        idle 2       2:1:1      1        0      1 dynamic, none

+Fix the compute instance memory by running the _fix_ script.

+If your compute instances have 16GiB RAM run: -

+    $ ../fix-pcluster-slurm-compute-memory.sh 16

 From here you should be able to run fragmentation plays, i.e. stuff like this: -

     $ ansible-playbook site-standardise.yaml -e vendor=xchem_dsip -e version=v1 -e @parameters